 Contact Sowah at firstname.lastname@example.org

 Debbie Montague, a music educator for over forty years, has taught elementary and junior high band, choir, guitar, drama, and general music.
-She currently teaches at Kenmore Jr. High, in Kenmore, WA.
-Debbie holds the DMA in Music Education from Boston University.
-Kenmore Jr. High's African Music Ensemble, “Beat of the Heart,” has performed at concerts, community gatherings, and celebrations, including a clinic at the International Cultural Diversity in Music Education (CDIME) Conference (2008).
+She holds the DMA in Music Education from Boston University and currently teaches at North Creek High School, in Bothell, WA.
+Prior to her new position, Debbie taught Music at Kenmore Jr. High where her African Music Ensemble, “Beat of the Heart,” performed at concerts, community gatherings, and celebrations, including a clinic at the International Cultural Diversity in Music Education (CDIME) Conference (2008).
 In 2010, Debbie presented a workshop on Ghanaian music at the CDIME conference in Sydney, Australia.
 On tour in Beijing, China (2003), her Wind Ensemble performed “Nyamo,” a commissioned work incorporating an African Music ensemble in the traditional concert band.